-Year 1 Teacher Intern Licensure Pathway: Effective July 2024, teacher intern candidates who have completed a bachelor's degree and meet all requirements for a secondary education endorsement area approved by the Iowa Board of Educational Examiners, may be recommended for a teacher intern license during Year 1 of the program.
-Interns who seek to be licensed in Year 1 must present an offer of employment from a school district during the admission process; meet all other admission requirements; and enroll for Year 1 coursework.
+Teacher Intern Teach Now Pathway (TNP): Effective July 2024, teacher intern candidates who have completed a bachelor's degree and meet all requirements for a secondary education endorsement area approved by the Iowa Board of Educational Examiners, may be recommended for a Teacher Intern license during Year 1 of the program.
+Interns who seek to be licensed in Year 1 must present an offer of employment from a school district during the admission process; meet all other admission requirements; and enroll for Year 1 coursework for novice teachers.
 Contact Cassie Alber, Director of Adult and Graduate Initial Licensure Programs, for more information about this pathway.